Los Angeles Loan Modification Lawyer

 What is Loan Modification?

-The objectives of both the lender, and the borrower/Plaintiff in the (litigation settlement) loan modification process happen to be the same.
+The objectives of both the lender, and the borrower/Plaintiff in the (litigation settlement) process happen to be the same.
 The goal is to settle the lawsuit, and design a repayment schedule that ensures the borrower/Plaintiff can afford to pay their mortgage payments while being able to maintain necessary living expenses.
 This means caring out money in the budget for: car payment(s), food and groceries, utilities, gasoline, insurance, child care, clothing, home maintenance, property taxes, etc.

 The need to alter a loan can be caused by many factors, such as: